-To do this, certain cells in the immune system respond to proteins on the surface of bacterial cells, viruses, and other foreign bodies.
+To create active immunity, certain cells in the immune system respond to proteins on the surface of bacterial cells, viruses, and other foreign bodies.
 The shape of these proteins is “learned” by creating a protein which can surround the antigen on the surface of the foreign body.
-By analogy, if the foreign body antigen is a protein key, the immune system can create a protein lock into which the key fits perfectly.
+By analogy, if the foreign body antigen is a protein key, the immune system can create a protein lock which fits the key perfectly.
 To quickly encapsulate and identify many foreign bodies at once, numerous antibodies are released by the immune system.
-They travel through the blood stream into various parts of the body, helping the immune system find and digest foreign invaders.
+They travel through the bloodstream into various parts of the body, helping the immune system find and digest foreign invaders.

-A vaccine-induced immunity is a type of active immunity in which the initial infection is produced by the injection of a dead virus or dead bacteria into a person.
-Although commercially produced vaccines are produced by much more complicated and stringent standards, the process is the same as the following.
 In some way, the foreign bodies are “killed” in that they can no longer carry out the task of reproduction.
 But, they must be left somewhat intact, so that the antigens, or proteins they present on their surfaces, can still be recognized by the immune system.
 A serum containing these dead foreign bodies is injected into a live organism.
-The immune system reacts to the foreign bodies, and creates an active immunity against the presented antigens.
+The immune system of that organism reacts to the foreign bodies and creates an active immunity against the presented antigens.

 When you are subsequently infected by the actual organism, your body quickly recognizes the antigens present and destroys the organism before it has the chance to reproduce and wreak havoc on your body.
 There are some unfortunate cases in which an active immunity can start to target cells of your own body.
 The continual immune response to your own cells is known as an autoimmune disease.
 Typically, the immune system only functions to protect you, but it is import to know that in certain cases, it can be a detriment.